p0l1t1c1an/CTFNotes/CakeCTF/nimrev/Readme.md

 ### What I did to solve this

-I loaded up the chall elf/binary into Ghidra
+I loaded up the chall elf/binary into Ghidra.
-This is a nim program which I have never seen before ghidra is analyzing it as a C program
+This is a nim program which I have never seen before. ghidra is analyzing it as a C program.
-Followed the main program as to a NimMainModule
+Followed the main program as to a NimMainModule.

-This takes input and compares with some string loaded from somewhere I can up with a few ideas on what I could find out what this memory was:
+This takes input and compares with some string loaded from somewhere.
+I can up with a few ideas on what I could find out what this memory was:
 - Back track through this code and see the memory/code that loads this
     - This gets generated through many calls and would use too much of my brain power